kajami/python-course/README.md

 Simple CRUD-app.
 Built with Django.

 Book collection with user registration and user login.
-You can create user, login, add, edit and delete books with images to a database.
+You can create user and login.
+After that you can add, edit and delete books with images to a database.
 <br>
 <br>